Tuition and Fees

 Students are allowed to receive financial aid (any combination of scholarships, student loans, work-study, etc.) to cover both tuition and fees, as well as any amount up to this total for living expenses.

-Virtually all JD and LLM students live off-campus - visit our housing site for more information.
+Virtually all UC Law JD and LLM students live off-campus - visit our housing site for more information.

-The Graduate Metropolitan Rate is available to students who reside in several Northern Kentucky counties.
-As of Fall 2013, eligible residents in these counties qualify for the metropolitan rate which is equal to Ohio resident tuition and fees plus $180 per semester.
+The Kentucky Metropolitan Rate is available to students who reside in any Kentucky county.
+Eligible residents in these counties qualify for the metropolitan rate which is equal to Ohio resident tuition and fees plus $300 per semester.

 Additional Residency/Tuition Rates